jcdevguru/quick-js-compare/README.md

 Comparing two values in JavaScript is a common task and simple in description, but issues with circular references, strict vs. abstract comparisons, key ordering, and performance can make the task surprisingly complicated and easy to get wrong.
 For example, automated tests will often pass or fail based on inadequate comparison between expected and actual results, with differences rendered as long JSON strings that need to be sorted through manually.

 Quick JS Compare is a utility library for performing quick comparisons between any two values in JavaScript or TypeScript.
-It directly supports comparison of primitive types, objects, Maps, and Sets, but can be tailored to compare any sort of data in any way.
+It directly supports comparison of scalar types, objects, Maps, and Sets, but can be tailored to compare any sort of data in any way.
 Flexibility is provided through an options object that accepts both parameters and callback functions, permitting you to specify comparison in any way that is needed.

 Most of all, it's quick and lightweight.
 Care is taken in the implementation to avoid redundant operations or unnecessary storage.
 It also does not use JSON serialization or parsing in any operation.